 Following Orme et al. 2019 and Betts et al. 2019 papers, we now have a group of Masters and PhD students working to further our understanding on the intraspecific variation in population responses to deforestation and habitat fragmentation.
-The main topics we are studying include:
+Some of the main topics we are studying include:

 – Do mammals and lizards also respond more negatively to habitat loss near the geographic range edge?